1. Follow safety and hygiene guidelines

 6. Entertain at yours

-Celebrations aren't off the table this summer in Ibiza.
+Celebrations aren't off the table this year in Ibiza.
 However, instead of booking a restaurant or a beach club, why not ask a catering company to bring the party to you?
 Private villas, apartments and boats make for great venues and the island has an excellent selection of catering companies ranging from Michelin-starred private chefs to mobile food trucks providing the best street grub from your own private garden.

 7. Come during the off-season